Home Alone 2: Lost in New York (1992)

 On the morning of September 11, 2001, Al-Qaeda-affiliated hijackers flew two 767 jets into the complex, one into each tower, in a coordinated suicide attack.
 After burning for 56 minutes, the South Tower (2) collapsed, followed a half-hour later by the North Tower (1), with the attacks on the World Trade Center resulting in 2,750 deaths.
 7 World Trade Center collapsed later in the day and the other buildings, although they did not collapse, had to be demolished because they were damaged beyond repair.
 The process of cleanup and recovery at the World Trade Center site took eight months.
 The first new building at the site was 7 World Trade Center which opened in May 2006.
 The Lower Manhattan Development Corporation (LMDC), established in November 2001 to oversee the rebuilding process, organized competitions to select a site plan and memorial design.
 Memory Foundations, designed by Daniel Libeskind, was selected as the master plan, which included the 1,776-foot (541 m) 1 World Trade Center, three office towers along Church Street and a memorial designed by Michael Arad.

-Gapstow Bridge, Central Park, Manhattan.
+Pond (Near Gapstow Bridge) Central Park, Manhattan.

 The Plaza Hotel, 750 5th Avenue and Central Park South, Manhattan.